bertolo1988/saco/README.md

     port: 4200,
     dateformat: 'GMT:HH:MM:ss dd-mmm-yy Z',
     verbose: false,
-    workers: 1,
+    workers: os.cpus().length,
     maxAge: 43200000
 };
 ```

 In order to have an https server `key` and `cert` paths must be defined.

-Workers has a maximum value depending on the number of CPUs.
+Workers has a default and maximum value equal to the number of cores of your processor.

 ## Linting